a

 It was now completely dark, but on the positive side I now knew where I was going to get water.
 Now I just had to figure out where I could throw down my pad and sleeping bag.

-I crossed to the South side of Highway 50 and proceeded East along the shoulder for the brief distance to the Southbound Pacific Crest Trail marker posted at the junction of a dirt road and Highway 50.
-About 100 feet down this road the Pacific Crest Trail turns left off of the dirt road to parallel Highway 50 Eastbound up to the Echo Summit trailhead.
+I crossed to the South side of Highway 50 and proceeded East along the shoulder for the brief walk to the Southbound Pacific Crest Trail marker posted at the junction of a dirt road and Highway 50.
+About 100 feet down this road our Pacific Crest/Tahoe to Yosemite Trail route turns Left off of the dirt road to parallel Highway 50 Eastbound up to the Echo Summit trailhead.

 About 100 feet up the trail I noted a small flat shelf in the forest floor debris to my immediate left off the trail.
 It was also equipped with a nice little granite boulder that I could use as a backrest.
 Perfect.
 This would be where I would spend night 3.